Thomas-Piroddi/budget_app/README.md

     "Sorry, but the application does not recognise that answer as a valid number.
 Please enter a new number without any accompanying symbols or characters."

 Once the user enters a valid number the response will be saved and the next question will be printed to the screen.
 This if/elsif/else statement will continually loop until every question has been answered correctly.

-This is the end of the application.  ??????????????????????????? <==== not the end of app

-COME BACK TO THIS  WITH HOW TO USE THE GOAL OPTION ALONG WITH VIEWING THEIR HISTORY.

-#### _Error Handling - Backup Data Storage & Empty-Input checks_
-- All input fields outside of the quiz section require a text input - If none is found, the application will loop back and request again.
-### User Interaction and Experience

-test

 ## Status update 1